apache/flink/docs/dev/table/python/common_questions.zh.md

 {% highlight shell %}
 $ # specify the Python virtual environment
 $ table_env.add_python_archive("venv.zip")
-$ # specify the path of the python interpreter which is used to execute the python udf workers
+$ # specify the path of the python interpreter which is used to execute the python UDF workers
 $ table_env.get_config().set_python_executable("venv.zip/venv/bin/python")
 {% endhighlight %}

-You can refer to <a href="{{ site.baseurl }}/zh/dev/table/python/dependency_management.html#usage">dependency management</a> for more details on the usage of `add_python_archive` and `set_python_executable`.
+For details on the usage of `add_python_archive` and `set_python_executable`, you can refer to [the relevant documentation]({{ site.baseurl }}/zh/dev/table/python/dependency_management.html#usage).

 ## Adding Jar Files
-A PyFlink job may depend on jar files, i.e. connectors, Java udfs, etc.
+A PyFlink job may depend on jar files, i.e. connectors, Java UDFs, etc.

-You can specify the dependencies with the following Python Table APIs or through <a href="{{ site.baseurl }}/zh/ops/cli.html#usage">command line arguments</a> directly when submitting the job.
+You can specify the dependencies with the following Python Table APIs or through <a href="{{ site.baseurl }}/zh/ops/cli.html#usage">command-line arguments</a> directly when submitting the job.
 {% highlight python %}
 # NOTE: Only local file URLs (start with "file://") are supported.
 table_env.get_config().set_configuration("pipeline.jars", "file:///my/jar/path/connector.jar;file:///my/jar/path/udf.jar")